kdomasze/OpenWeatherMaps-.NET-Wrapper/README.md

 ### Instructions for Testing

-The only requirement before testing is to copy `APIKey.default.txt` to `APIKey.txt` and enter your private API key from [OpenWeatherMaps](https://openweathermap.org/api) in as the first and only line.
+The only requirement before testing is to copy `APIKey.default.txt` to `APIKey.txt` (located in the 'Current Weather Data Test' project) and enter your private API key from [OpenWeatherMaps](https://openweathermap.org/api) in as the first and only line.
 Once completed, all tests should run properly.

 ## Authors